Taiping – Perak, Malaysia

-Taiping, literally means Everlasting Peace, is a heritage town located in Northern Perak, also known as Klian Pauh until the second half of 19 century.
+Taiping is a heritage town located in Northern Perak, Malaysia.
+Also known as Klian Pauh until the second half of 19 century.

 The area developed quickly in the 19th century following discovery of tin deposits, exploring of tin mines attracted large numbers of immigrants, particularly from China.
 A series of wars, known as Larut Wars started in 1861 mainly in between two Chinese secret societies over the control of mining areas in Taiping (Klian Pauh).